 I’m not much of a bookworm, but for some reason, I absolutely love bookstores.
 And when it’s in a foreign language in a different country, there’s so much more exploring to do.
 It’s pretty difficult to miss the huge bookstore from the street; it’s a worth a stroll to enjoy some shade and culture.

 Although the commute was about an hour for our crew, the Mediterranean Sea offers fantastic views.
-The large seaside rocks and cityscape framing the sea made up for too many old, fat men in Speedos.
-Yikes.
+The large seaside rocks and cityscape framing the sea were a dream.
 Our group had fun playing with crabs, climbing the rocks and eating ice cream.

 I wish my visit to Montpellier wouldn’t have been so rushed, but at least I can add another postcard to my collection.
 Happy traveling!